nv-morpheus/Morpheus/examples/ransomware_detection/README.md

 limitations under the License.
 -->

-# Example Ransomware Detection Morpheus Pipeline for AppShield Data
+# Example Ransomware Detection Morpheus Pipeline for App Shield Data

 Example of a Morpheus Pipeline using Triton Inference server.